sourcehut-mirrors/chawan/doc/image.md

 On terminals that support images, Chawan can display various bit-mapped image formats.

-Warning: both this document and the implementation is very much WIP.
-Anything described in this document may change in the near future.

 ## Enabling images

 There are actually two switches for images in the config: